migueltorrescosta/collapsedwave/content/⚛️ Quantum/📘 Statistical Operator.md

 aliases:
   - Density Matrix
 ---
 A density matrix describes quantum states.
-It is more generic than a [[📘 Quantum state vector]], allowing us to represent [[mixed states]].
+It is more generic than a [[📘 Quantum state]], allowing us to represent [[mixed states]].
 This is useful when we have classically uncertain quantum states, or are working in a [[📘 Reduced system]].

 # Properties
 The statistical operator $\hat \rho$ is